knikos/cnr-sandbox/README.md

 ## Genesis Generation

-You can create a custom AvalancheGo genesis with function `network.NewAvalancheGoGenesis`:
+You can create a custom CaminoGo genesis with function `network.NewCaminoGoGenesis`:

 ```go
 // Return a genesis JSON where: